Master of Divinity

 Generally speaking they are the same thing.
 We usually refer to a stand alone school as a “seminary” and a school associated with a university as a “divinity school" or "school of theology."
 In both cases, students are considered “seminary” students.

-What are the other student like at McAfee?
+What are the other students like at McAfee?

 Our student body is evenly divided between males and females.
 In addition to our denominational diversity, we are an ethnically diverse learning community with African American, Hispanic, Asian, and international students making up over fifty percent of the student body.
 Students come from evangelical and mainline protestant backgrounds and embody a heightened sense of social justice and a holistic view of evangelism and mission.